 In 2019, The Ohio State University Libraries and School of Music celebrated this legal landmark by spotlighting musical compositions that entered the public domain in that year.
 For Public Domain Day 2019, the project focused on musical compositions first registered or published in the United States in 1923.

 With published works once again entering the public domain on a rolling basis, new works will enter the public domain in the U.S. every year on January 1st.
 On this project website you will find digital scores of these public domain compositions in the Music & Audio section.
 In addition, new recordings from select compositions will be made available throughout the term of the project.
-Unless otherwise noted, these recordings will be dedicated to the public domain under the terms of Creative Common (CC0) 1.0 Universal.
+Unless otherwise noted, these recordings will be dedicated to the public domain under the terms of Creative Commons (CC0) 1.0 Universal.

 Live events will be offered throughout the year.
 You can find more information on upcoming events, as well as an archive of past events, in the Events section.